Shirdhini/Portfolio/README.md

-# OIBSIP-Task-2
-Developed a portfolio with HTML/CSS for Oasis internship.
+Developed a portfolio with HTML,CSS.